CityCamp/citycamp.github.io/_pages/how-to-run-unconference-guide.md

 Here's what typically happens at a successful unconference:

-- **Gathering and Topic Generation**: Participants arrive and suggest session topics based on their interests, challenges, or expertise
+- **Gathering and topic generation**: Participants arrive and suggest session topics based on their interests, challenges, or expertise
-- **Collaborative Scheduling**: Ideas are posted on a visible wall or board, and a schedule is built together through group discussion
+- **Collaborative scheduling**: Ideas are posted on a visible wall or board, and a schedule is built together through group discussion
-- **Session Formation**: Participants self-organize into discussion groups around the topics that most interest them
+- **Session formation**: Participants self-organize into discussion groups around the topics that most interest them
-- **Open Dialogue**: Sessions begin with anyone able to lead and anyone free to join, leave, or move between discussions
+- **Open dialogue**: Sessions begin with anyone able to lead and anyone free to join, leave, or move between discussions

 No formal presentations required—just authentic conversations and collaborative thinking.
 If a session isn't valuable for you, you can leave and try another.
 This flexibility is known as the "law of two feet."